agucova/sso-uc/README.md

 # UC SSO Helper 🔐

 A python library for easily authenticating to services protected by UC Chile's SSO system.
+Note this is meant for accessing services locally (i.e. not on a web app or user-facing system).

 ## Installation